Kannagi/AltairX/README.md

 For the calculation unit it has:
 2ALU+2ALU(32 bits) 2VFPU 2LSU FDIV DIV BRU CMP

-Altair will have as main kernel (for the OS), a 64 bits RISC-V, scalar in order with an ALU/FPU/BRU/LSU,there will be no double float.
+If we are having trouble porting Linux to the Altair K1 thenwill have as main core (for the OS), a 64 bits RISC-V, scalar in order with an ALU/FPU/BRU/LSU,there will be no double float.
 32 KiB L1 data cache (Direct mapped or Set-associative 2 ways).
 32 KiB L1 instruction cache (Direct mapped or Set-associative 2 ways).